Buying a ticket

 Are any educational activities and materials available for children?

 We organise several treasure hunts and fun activities for children.
-The Atlantikwall treasure hunt is available at the reception desk on a daily basis from 1 July onwards.
+The Atlantikwall treasure hunt is available at the reception desk on a daily basis.
 You can also find fun assignments on the panels of the photo exhibition in the scenic park.
-In the ANNO 1465 museum, you can take part in a colouring competition.
 You can find an overview of all activities in our activity calendar (link to activity calendar) and on the Facebook page (link to Facebook).

 Do I have to wear a face mask?